WORKING FROM HOME TIPS WITH LADY-BRAINS

 Don’t forget to keep the place clean (it’s so much harder to work in mess) and try to keep your bedroom a sanctuary where you work from a little less.
 This means when you finish at the end of the day and you retreat to your room you feel like you’ve left work in another spot in the house!

-We hope these tips are useful during this crazy, uncertain times where many of us find ourselves working from home.
+We hope these tips are useful during this pandemic where many of us still find ourselves working from home.

-If you want to hear more from Anna + Caitlin, you can find out about their LAND BRAINS virtual supper-clubs, podcast and resources by clicking here
+If you want to hear more from Anna + Caitlin, you can find out about their LADY BRAINS podcast, Brains Trust mentor program and other resources here.
+You can also subscribe to the LADY-BRAINS podcast here.

-In the meantime, stay well, stay safe and be kind to one another - and yourself.
+In the meantime stay well, stay safe and be kind to yourself.

 Love Monica + Team VESTIRSI xx